gr8dhage/Terran/README.md

 A beginner's guide to colonizing planets

-All contents are part of the github wiki: [https://github.com/gr8dhage/Terran/wiki](https://github.com/gr8dhage/Terran/wiki)
+The guide can be found in the github wiki: [https://github.com/gr8dhage/Terran/wiki](https://github.com/gr8dhage/Terran/wiki)